 So, I spent countless lunch breaks over the last months reading, listening and watching the work of John Danaher.
 To break down what he does and why he is that successful.
 With many lessons learned and myself becoming fascinated with John Danaher's work, these are my top three lessons learned from him:

 1. There is a 4 step approach to Jiu Jitsu.
 And for every other sport.

 All analysis is based on structure.
 And the more structure there is, the more in-depth the analysis.
 John Danaher has written a book on Jiu Jitsu for which he structured the sport in four distinct steps.
-There can be steps added and subtracted, yet everything evolves around this four steps.
-In Jiu Jitsu they are:
+There can be steps added and subtracted, yet everything evolves around these four steps.
+In Jiu-Jitsu they are:

 3. Move up a hierarchy of positions – Once one is past the legs, the goal is to improve the position step by step too then finally go the submission which ends the fight.

 4. Execute a submission – A submission is mainly either a choke which is an attack the neck or a joint lock which is an attack the elbows, knees or ankles.
 Once this attack is successful the opponent will either "tap out" or risk going unconscious or getting injured.
 By this point the fight is won.